sandstorm-io/sandstorm/docs/administering/for-work.md

 contact our billing server when your feature key expires and bill you at your own rate for your Sandstorm for Work usage.
 Once that succeeds, your Sandstorm server will automatically download a new feature key with an expiration date in the future.
 For that reason, the "Expires" or "Next Renewal" date in the Sandstorm for Work admin page on your server will change over time.
-To account for the fact that reaching the billing server can take some time, Sandstorm for Work has a small grace period where an expired key will continue to work.
+If Sandstorm is unable to renew your feature key automatically, it will notify all admins by email (if correctly configured) and by a notification delivered via the bell menu.
+Sandstorm for Work will continue to operate for at least one week to allow time for the problem to be fixed.
 For customers who chose monthly billing, the new feature key will have a next renewal date one month in the future.
 For customers who chose annual billing, the new feature key will have a next renewal date one year in the future.
-Customers who use a free-of-cost key are typically use annual billing and the billing rate is $0/year, allowing renewals to occur automatically.
+Customers who use a free-of-cost key typically use annual billing and the billing rate is $0/year, allowing renewals to occur automatically.

 ### Open source